AndrewSchenk24/AndrewSchenk24.Github.io/Bank_basic_SQL.md

 <img src="images/SQL Project Result 2.png?raw=true"/>
 <br/><br/>

 An interesting insight from this breakdown of projects and loans by country is that any singular project may be funded by multiple loans.
-This query also informs the World bank on the current status of most supported countries based on sheer number of projects with India, Bangladesh and Pakistan leading the way.
+This query also informs the World bank on the current status of most supported countries based on sheer number of projects with India, Bangladesh and Pakistan leading the way.\
-<br/><br/>

 From here the next task is to look at some basic financial characteristics of outstanding loans due to the World Bank and to calculate the average interest rate being charged to member countries for that financing.
+Calculating total amount owed to the World Bank can be found by adding the amout due from each loan.
+When calculating the average interest rate for outstanding loans a WHERE clause is used to filter only those loans that are still currently in reayment.
+By using this filter we are sure to calculate the average interest rates just on loans in repayment and exclude loan interest rates from loans that have been fully repaid or forgiven from affecting the calculation.
 <br/><br/>

 <img src="images/SQL Project Query 3.png?raw=true"/>
 <img src="images/SQL Project Result 3a.png?raw=true"/>
+<br/><br/>
+We find that the World Bank has over 198 billion currently invested in its member countries and has provided financing with, on avergae, an interest rate below one percent.
+These numbers speak to the willingness of the World Bank to fulfil its mission to provide low interest financing to help its member countries.

 <img src="images/SQL Project Query 4.png?raw=true"/>
 <img src="images/SQL Project Result 4a.png?raw=true"/>
 <img src="images/SQL Project Query 5.png?raw=true"/>